  User decisions and actions – Utilizing the information provided by the service, also based on semi-automated decision-making processes (e.g. based on decision trees) and support tools (e.g. interactive visualization platforms), enables users to properly embed weather and/or climate data into their decision-making.

- Value-add and scalability – Assessing a value, be it economic, social or environmental ensures the outcome of a service is understood and appreciated.
+ Value-add and scalability – Assessing a value, be it economic, social or environmental ensures the outcome of a service is understood and appreciated by the funders or users.
 Assigning a value is critical for communicating the benefit of the service, and potentially for scaling it up to other geographies and/or sectors and/or typology of users.

  Assessment and evaluation of services – Setting benchmarks and Key Performance Indicators is critical to ensuring services are effective and successful.
 In this context, evaluation can be understood as having several layers: (i) meteorological/climatological evaluation; (ii) evaluation of energy-related service components; (iii) socio-economic assessment, (iv) performance of the delivery of the service, including user support.